q3769/conseq4j/README.md

 Corrective measures can be much more complicated in terms of system design, implementation and runtime performance.
-E.g. it may help to do a stateful/historical look-up of all data and other events received so far that are related to the incoming event; try to determine if the incoming event is out of order via a comprehensive review on the correlated state gathered per business rules, and then take corrective actions as needed.
+E.g. it may help to do a stateful/historical look-up of all data and other events received so far that are related to the incoming event.
+This forms a correlated state session for the incoming event.
+A comprehensive review of such session can detect and determine if the incoming event is out of order per business rules; then corrective actions can be taken as needed.
 This may fall into the scope of [Complex Event Processing (CEP)](https://en.wikipedia.org/wiki/Complex_event_processing).
 State Machines can also be a useful design in such scenario.